henry8248/Python_opencv/README.md

 # Python_opencv
-Using opencv module to realize color detection and image processing.
+Using opencv module to realize color blue detection and image processing.
+End the program by pressing 'q'.